YibaiMeng/libpkuipgw/API/linux_api.md

 # API of Linux Client

-The reverse engineered API is based of Version 1.1 of the offical client, released on 2017-03-23.
+The reverse engineered API is based on Version 1.1 of the official client, released on 2017-03-23.
 The process of reverse engineering is recorded in [this file](miti.md).

 The Linux API is simple and straight-forward, so my reimplementations are all based on it.
 However, the corner cases may still need some work, so don't use it for important stuff.